whitemike889/VimeoNetworking/README.md

 UIApplication.sharedApplication.openURL(URL)
 ```

-The user will prompted to grant permissions to your application.
+The user will prompted to log in and grant permissions to your application.
 When they accept, your redirect URL will be opened, which will reopen your application.
 Handle this event in your application delegate:

 ```Swift
 func application(app: UIApplication, openURL url: NSURL, options: [String : AnyObject]) -> Bool